DJMetaByte/WA-MDA-Logistics/Activities/LARPing/README.md

 - Practice this x3 times

 ### 3) Hit Locations
-Walid hit locations are the Torso, Arms, Hands and Legs.
+Valid hit locations are the Torso, Arms, Hands and Legs.
 Head, directly below the belt and feet are off limits.
 If we see you hitting any off limits area with a melee weapon a battle master will give you a warning.
 If you get a second warning, a Battlemaster may ask you to sit out of combat until at least the next round, maybe longer.

 #### Torso
 If you are hit in the Torso you are slain.
 Drop all your weapons, make your best deathcry, and fall to the ground or stop your wheelchair.
 After a moment you may slowly, holding your weapon in both hands in a non-threatening manner, move to the edge of the battlefield if you wish.